SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL_M0808D2UFL-B7.md

 # ETL M0808D2UFL-B7

-The **ETL M0808D2UFL-B7** driver monitors and controls changes on the 8x8 matrix-switch L-band unit through a single serial protocol.
+The **ETL M0808D2UFL-B7** connector monitors and controls changes on the 8x8 matrix-switch L-band unit through a single serial protocol.

 ## About

-The driver has one timer that polls every 500 seconds for slow-changing information.
+The connector has one timer that polls every 500 seconds for slow-changing information.
 Nonetheless, the protocol actively seeks the device's information.

 ## Installation and Configuration

 ### Creation

-This driver uses a serial connection and requires the following input during element creation:
+This connector uses a serial connection and requires the following input during element creation:

 **SERIAL CONNECTION:**